ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 It is interesting to see how differential equations can be applied to solve a question that is seemingly unrelated to it, and how its answer provides us a useful insight to better understand a fairly standard shape in analytic geometry.

 I also like how it introduces some sort of curve ball by leading us to apply our knowledge about similar triangles to answer a question that is supposed to serve a purpose of training students on solving differential equations.
-This further demonstrates how gathering what we know from different branches of mathematics is useful in mathematical problem solving.
+This further demonstrates how different branches of mathematics interconnect in mathematical problem solving.

 As an extra exercise, you may try solving this similar question, also found in the same textbook:
 > Find the equation of a curve such that the $y$-intercept of its tangent lines is equal to the $x$-coordinate of the tangent point.